 Relationships with Students

 An employee shall not form romantic or other inappropriate social relationships with students.
 Any sexual relationship between a student and a District employee is always prohibited, even if consensual.
-[See FFH]

-As required by law, the District shall notify the parent of a student with whom an educator is alleged to have engaged in certain misconduct.
-[See FFF]
+As required by law, the District shall notify the parent of a student with whom a District employee or person acting as a service provider for the District is alleged to have engaged in certain misconduct.

+[See FFF for parent notification requirements and DHB and DHC for reporting requirements.]

 Tobacco and Nicotine Products and E-Cigarettes